Fashion Cities Africa

 The exhibition is accompanied by a vibrant community engagement and events programme, including fashion shows, music, dance and performance, workshops, young people’s activities, talks and debates.
 Many activities will feature the individuals showcased in the exhibition.

-A further activities programme in the autumn will culminate in a landmark international conference:
+An activities programme in the autumn will culminate in a landmark international conference:

 Creating African Fashion Histories